Duxter7/GA-English-Notes/IT English 4 (B1).md

 The technician **fixed** the issue when the manager **came in**.
 The technician **had fixed** the issue when the manager **came in**.

+To be + v(ing)
+	was
+	were
+	is
+	are
+	am
+	will be
+	have been
+	had been
+	will have been